surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/security/remoting/SSH-Remoting-in-PowerShell.md

    > depending on how you installed PowerShell.

    > [!NOTE]
-   > Starting in PowerShell 7.4, you no longer need to use the `-nologo` parameter when running
+   > Starting in PowerShell 7.4, you no longer need to use the `-NoLogo` parameter when running
    > PowerShell in SSH server mode.

 1. Restart the **ssh** service.